What is coronavirus?

 How does it spread?

-- Via respiratory droplets which travel furthest when an infected person coughs or sneezes.
+- Via respiratory droplets or aerosols which travel furthest when an infected person coughs or sneezes.

-- From person to person when standing within approximately 6 feet of one other.
+- From person to person, with transmission more likely when standing within approximately 6 feet of an infected person.

-- Touching a contaminated surface and then touching your eyes, nose or mouth.
+- In rare cases, after touching a contaminated surface and then touching your eyes, nose or mouth.